jokob-sk/NetAlertX/docs/SETTINGS_SYSTEM.md

 ### 🛢 Data storage

-The source of truth for user-defined values is the `pialert.conf` file.
+The source of truth for user-defined values is the `app.conf` file.
 Editing the file makes the App overwrite values in the `Settings` database table and in the `table_settings.json` file.

 #### Settings database table

 The `Settings` database table contains settings for App run purposes.
 The table is recreated every time the App restarts.
-The settings are loaded from the source-of-truth, that is the `pialert.conf` file.
+The settings are loaded from the source-of-truth, that is the `app.conf` file.
 A high-level overview on the database structure can be found in the [database documentation](/docs/DATABASE.md).

 #### table_settings.json